NicholasRucinski/NicholasRucinski/README.md

 //-- Nick Rucinski --//

-// @NickRucinski is my school account
-// @NicholasRucinski is my personal account

-// Interested in game and low-level development // pursuing my B.S. in C.S. @ Temple University
+// Interested in game and low-level development // B.S. in C.S. from Temple University

 //------------------------------------------------------//